rousan/vector.svg/README.md

 #### `Vector.createElement()`

-Creates a SVG element for the specified tag name and returns the actual DOM Node, not the wrapper one.
+Creates a SVG element for the specified tag name and returns the actual svg dom node, not the wrapper one.

 The syntax is: